pooh2399/Regression-Model/README.md

 summary(sFit)$coeff # results hidden
 ```

-The new model has 4 variables (cylinders, horsepower, weight, transmission).
-The
-R-squared value of 0.8659 confirms that this model explains about 87% of the
-variance in MPG.
 The p-values also are statistically significantly because they
 have a p-value less than 0.05.
 The coefficients conclude that increasing the
 number of cylinders from 4 to 6 with decrease the MPG by 3.03.
 Further
 increasing the cylinders to 8 with decrease the MPG by 2.16.
 Increasing the
 horsepower is decreases MPG 3.21 for every 100 horsepower.
-Weight decreases the
-MPG by 2.5 for each 1000 lbs increase.
-A Manual transmission improves the MPG by
+A Manual transmission improves the MPG by1.81.
-1.81.

 #### Residuals & Diagnostics
 Plot